lorenzocopelli/java-minesweeper/README.md

-# java-minesweeper
+# Java Minesweeper
-Java Minesweeper: one of the most popular single-player logic video games.
+Java Minesweeper is a replica of the original Minesweeper, of the most popular single-player logic video games.

+This project was created using Java and IntelliJ IDEA.